tamartsi/association_analyses_class/5_hetvars_strat.md

 Dealing with heterogeneity (2) stratified analysis
 --------------------------------------------------

-\begin{itemize}
-\item Using the MetaCor package is slightly more complicated then using GENESIS.
+-   Using the MetaCor package is slightly more complicated then using GENESIS.
-\item It takes as arguments actual genotype counts and covariates info.
+-   It takes as arguments actual genotype counts and covariates info.
-\item So we need to extract them first.
+-   So we need to extract them first.
-\item We can use a function from the GENESIS package.
+-   We can use a function from the GENESIS package.
-\end{itemize}

 ``` r
 covariates <- c("EV1", "EV2", "sex", "age")
  dat <- GENESIS:::createDesignMatrix(